Contract-Initiated Multichain Execution

 No cross-chain atomicity

 The outbound dispatch and the external execution are not atomic.
 Push-side state changes commit independently of whether the external call succeeds.
-Design accordingly.
 Defer critical state commits to the inbound handler, or use an explicit pending/failed state machine. -

 Inbound timing is not predictable